brunopk/sc-rpi/README.md

 For more information refer to `doc/development`.

 ## Documentation

-SC RPi is provided with more documentation in the `doc` folders :

 - [`doc/circuit.md`](doc/circuit.md): how to build the circuit for SC RPi
 - [`doc/commands.md`](doc/commands.md): describes SC RPi commands